Hiroki Kuroda's Honor - The Samurai Pitcher Who Returned from MLB to Hiroshima

 From Hiroshima Ace to MLB

 Kuroda's immortal moment came in the 2014 offseason.
-The Yankees offered an estimated 2 billion yen multi-year deal, but Kuroda declined, returning to Hiroshima for 400 million yen annually.
+MLB clubs were reported to have offered lucrative multi-year deals, but Kuroda declined, returning to Hiroshima for a reported 400 million yen a year.
 His statement that money cannot buy everything moved all Japan.
 Kuroda chose Hiroshima to repay the club that developed him.
 For the financially modest citizen-owned club, his return transcended monetary value.
 This decision is remembered as NPB's most moving FA transfer.

 Post-Return Performance